 What should I do next if I think IT development is for me?

 After you’ve chatted with friends or family that work in development, we’d encourage you to jump online and play with basic tools and methodologies.
 Website development is a good place to start if you’re stuck.

 We also suggest you join IT forums and undertake short introductory courses to see if anything snags your interest.
 Most developers are strong at coding while also being knowledgeable regarding the various version control systems.
 That’s a lot to know – and it’s always changing – so if you want to succeed you’re going to have make development your hobby until it becomes your job.

 We’d also encourage you to explore formal courses.
-Upskilled offers diplomas in Software Development, Website Development and IT Networking, as well as Cert.
-IVs in IT, IT Networking, Web Based Tech, and Programming.
+Upskilled offers a Diploma of Software Development (ICT50715), Diploma of Website Development (ICT50615) and Diploma of Information Technology Networking (ICT50415), as well as a Certificate IV in Information Technology (ICT40115), Certificate IV in Information Technology - Internet of Things Specialisation (ICT40115), Web Based Tech, and Certificate IV in Programming (ICT40515).
 You can speak with an Upskilled representative online if you have any questions about these courses and what they can do for you.